farrakhb/sparta-coursepreparation/README.md

 ## More online training

-Aside from learning the command line and markdown, we'd also recommend that you brush up on
+Aside from learning the command line and markdown, we'd also recommend that you brush up on some other core competencies.

 If you haven't completed them already, we suggest that you complete the free elements of: